 - Negligence or damage caused by accidents

-The U.S. Department of Transportation reports that drivers between the ages of 20 and 54 put more than 15,000 miles on their car annually.
-Americans drive more miles now than ever before, and many Americans push their car to over 200,000 miles.
-That means it's likely you'll drive your Hyundai long past your warranty's expiration.
+The U.S. Department of Transportation reports that drivers between the ages of 20 and 54 put more than 15,000 miles on their cars annually.
+Americans drive more miles now than ever before, and many Americans push their vehicle to over 200,000 miles.
+That means you’ll likely drive your Hyundai long past your warranty’s expiration.